nus-cs2103-AY2425S1/ip/README.md

    1. If there are any further prompts, accept the defaults.
 1. Configure the project to use **JDK 17** (not other versions) as explained in [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).<br>
    In the same dialog, set the **Project language level** field to the `SDK default` option.
-3. After that, locate the `src/main/java/Terminator.java` file, right-click it, and choose `Run Terminator.main()`
+3. After that, locate the `src/main/java/terminator.Terminator.java` file, right-click it, and choose `Run terminator.Terminator.main()`